What is an IRA account?

 Retirement accounts are your income after retirement.
 You start building your portfolio now so that you have enough saved to replace your income loss when the time for retirement comes.
 As an investment account, it is often best to diversify your assets among stocks, bonds, and cash.
 Stocks provide high growth potential.
 Bonds and cash provide long-lasting protection against stock market dips and a bear market trend.
 The important part about building up the account in an IRA instead of a traditional savings account or deposit accounts is that IRA retirement accounts have tax benefits.
 We encourage you to speak with a trusted financial planner to figure out your best options.

 How much do I need to save for retirement?

 One rule of thumb is beginning at the age of 25 to save at least 15% of your pre-tax salary for retirement.
 Another popular calculation aims to replace 70% – 90% of your annual pre-retirement income each year until retirement age.
 By the retirement age, you’ll need to have saved enough to live on in your savings, asset allocation, and social security benefits.
 Save upwards of 1 to 1.5 million dollars.

-To understand how valuable saving with an IRA is, click to see a chart illustrating how much you accumulate with regular, annual IRA contributions at any stage in life.
+To understand how valuable saving with an IRA is, click here to use an IRA savings calculator.
 You’ll be able to see the differences in growth depending on when you start and what your interest rate is.
 See our current IRA rates online.

 What happens to my IRA savings after I die?